CONTACT US: 07596 900 835

-In 2007 Naomi was asked what she was going to do in her life she responded "help people with a disability using the horse".
+In 2007 Naomi was asked what she was going to do in her life she responded "help people with a disability working with horses".
 In 2011 her dream came true as she embarked on the journey of Spirit Of The Phoenix.
 As an Occupational Therapist, she has a passion for helping people to carryout activities that bring them happiness.
 Naomi has been around horses since she was 2 years old and has travelled watching different people work with horses from dressage, to a working stud and time at a wild horse sanctuary observing the herds.